-BRUCE M. SMITH - Former Chairman of the Board, President and Chief Executive Officer, Smith Investment Company; Chairman of the Board of Managers and Chief Executive Officer, Smith Investment Company LLC.
+BRUCE M. SMITH - Former Chairman of the Board, President and Chief Executive Officer, Smith Investment Company; Chairman of the Board of Managers and Chief Executive Officer, Smith Investment Company LLC., and Chief Executive Officer and President of Berlin Industries, LLC.

-Mr. Smith, 61, has been a director of our company since 1995.
+Mr. Smith, 62, has been a director of our company since 1995.
 He is the Chairperson of the Investment Policy Committee and a member of the Personnel and Compensation Committee of the Board.
 He was elected president of Smith Investment Company ("SICO") in 1993.
 He served as chairman and chief executive officer of SICO from 1999 until its merger with our company in 2009.
 Shares of our Class A Common Stock and Common Stock were SICO's principal asset and represented a controlling position in our company until the merger.
-Mr. Smith was a director of SICO from 1999 to 2009.
-Since January 19, 2009, Mr. Smith also is a chairman of the board of managers and chief executive officer of Smith Investment Company, LLC, an entity that holds all of the assets and liabilities of SICO (other than our Class A Common Stock and Common Stock owned by SICO until the merger).
-Mr. Smith is one of three trustees of the Smith Family Voting Trust, which holds a controlling position in the stock of our company.
+Mr. Smith was a director of SICO from 1991 to 2009.
+Since 2009, Mr. Smith has been the chairman of the board of managers and chief executive officer of Smith Investment Company, LLC, an entity that holds all of the assets and liabilities of SICO (other than our Class A Common Stock and Common Stock owned by SICO until the merger).
+He is also chief executive officer and president of Berlin Industries, LLC, which is engaged in multicolor printing and related services.
+Further, Mr. Smith is one of three trustees of the Smith Family Voting Trust, which holds a controlling position in the stock of our company.
 Mr. Smith is a first cousin of Mark D. Smith, also a director of our company.
 Roger S. Smith, brother of director Bruce M. Smith, is a long-standing employee of our company employed in a non-executive capacity as Manager-Community and Legislative Affairs.